ckan/ckan/doc/theming/templates.rst

 Customizing CKAN's templates
 ============================

-This tutorial walks you through the process of creating an example CKAN theme that demonstrates all of the main features of CKAN theming.
+CKAN pages are generated from Jinja2_ template files.
+This tutorial will walk you through the process of writing your own template files to modify and replace the default ones, and change the layout and content of CKAN pages.

 -------------------------